 - Not all ID attribute values are unique on some web pages, which can cause problems for assistive technologies when they are trying to interact with content.
 This fails WCAG 2.1 success criterion 4.1.1.

 All content parsing issues will be reviewed and fixed.

 - When using mobile or tablet devices, it may not be possible to dismiss or interact with some extra content (i.e. pop-up images) without moving focus, losing functionality, or it disappearing.
 This may cause problems for disabled or sight impaired users as pop-up content may be accidentally triggered or pop-up content may not stay on the screen.
 This fails WCAG 2.1 success criterion 1.4.13.

-We will implement fixes for these issues by September 2021.
+We will implement fixes for these issues.

 Issues with Content Management System (CMS)

 - The CMS code is being checked to ensure that it meets the robust accessibility criteria 4.1.1, 4.1.2 & 4.1.3.

 This will be done as part of an accessibility upgrade of the Haiku Content Management System.

 We do not consider any of the accessibility issues to be a disproportionate burden and aim to make the site fully compliant.